 Please note that this schedule is subject to shift with the ebb and flow of the class.
-Please check our Canvas course for the most up to date information and minor day to day homework assignments.
+Please check our Canvas course for the most up to date information.
 Other articles will be added to the schedule via Canvas based on current events and discussion.

-Fall 2019
+Fall 2021